Ban Kao: Camp Ban Khao

 Camp Ban Khao was a prisoner of war work camp during World War II on the Burma Railway.
-In January 1943, the first 700 British prisoners arrived, and were joined by 400 Dutch prisoners in 13 March 1943.
+In January 1943, the first 700 British prisoners arrived, and were joined by 400 Dutch prisoners on 13 March 1943.
 The conditions in the camp were reasonable, and there was a shop selling bami, nasi and coffee.
 Until April 1943, there were no deaths reported from the camp.

 The first Neolithic artefacts were discovered by Hendrik Robert van Heekeren, a Dutch prisoner and amateur archaeologist.
 Van Heekeren managed to hold on the stones when moved to Japan in June 1944, and hid them underneath a wooden floor.
 After the surrender of Japan, he passed them on to an American professor in Manila.
 The stones are now in the Peabody Museum of Archaeology and Ethnology.
 In 1960, van Heekeren returned to Thailand as part as of a Danish expedition.

 Administration

 Central administration

 The tambon is subdivided into 15 administrative villages (muban).